JordanRutyna/JordanRutyna/README.md

   </a>
 </p>
 <p align="center">
-  <em>Open to IT support and desktop support roles in the Toronto area.</em>
+  <em>Open to IT support and desktop support roles in the Kitchener-Waterloo area.</em>
 </p>

 ---